ragul023/gitmonitor/backend/ReadMe.md

     +---- workflow_run ----> CI/CD Handler
 ```

-The event dispatcher will prevent the webhook controller from becoming responsible for processing every type of GitHub event.
+This keeps the controller simple instead of putting all event processing code inside it.

 ---

 ## Event Types

-GitHub Monitor is planned to support several categories of repository activity.
+I am planning to support these main GitHub events.

 ### Code